naliQ04/Software_Reversing_and_Eploitation/write-ups/write-up-linux1.md

 ```
 3. **Result:** Shell opened, confirmed by the `$` prompt.

+## Result and Solution
+- The guard was bypassed, and a shell was spawned successfully.
+- Confirmed shell access via the `$` prompt.

-## Lessons Learned
+## Conclusion and Lessons
 - Never pipe user input directly into `system`.
-- `strcat` is just asking for trouble if you're not careful.
+- `strcat` is risky if not used carefully.
-- Ghidra is super useful for quickly spotting vulnerabilities in C code, especially around `system` and `strcat` usage.
+- Ghidra is excellent for spotting vulnerabilities related to `system` and `strcat` in C code.

-## Conclusion
-Challenge completed by a simple command injection.
-A great reminder of why you should always validate input and avoid unsafe functions.

-# References
+## References
 - ![alt text](/img/image.png)
 - ![alt text](/img/image-1.png)